Harmful Algal Blooms

 Our Approach: Precision Monitoring & Forecasting

-Our AI models extensively use satellite remote sensing and in-situ environmental measurements, integrating these into scalable, high-frequency tools for ecosystem monitoring.
+Our AI models integrate satellite remote sensing and in-situ environmental measurements into scalable, high-frequency tools for ecosystem monitoring.

-• They map bloom activity across lakes, with a monthly rolling forecast for the upcoming 12 months, producing value-added insights on the movement, extent, and risk factors for cyanobacterial blooms, which enable early, informed action.
+• They map bloom activity across lakes, with a 12-month rolling forecast, producing insights into the movement, extent, and risk factors for cyanobacterial blooms, enabling early, informed action.

 • We have also developed an explainability layer that provides insight into bloom causation, supporting targeted prevention.